HackSC/odyssey/README.md

 ## Odyssey Tech Stack

 Odyssey is built using Next.js and Node.js/Express.
 Odyssey is served by a Node.js server that uses Next.js to render React apps on the server.
 On the back-end, Odyssey uses Sequelize as an ORM for a MySQL database.
 Currently, the entire app is hosted on Heroku.

+## How To: Add/update database model

+Adding a new model or updating a current one requires a migration file.

+To create one, run `npx sequelize-cli migration:generate --name <MIGRATION_NAME>`.
+This will autogenerate a file that will let you define what is being changed.
+See https://sequelize.org/master/manual/migrations.html for more information.

+After setting up your migration, make sure you update the following files:

+- `api/models/` -- Update models to properly reflect the new DB schema
+- `odyssey.d.ts` -- Update the Profile type object to reflect new fields

+Once this is done, run `npx sequelize-cli db:migrate` to get your changes reflected in the database

+## How To: Deploy application to production or staging

+To deploy the application to production or staging, make sure you are logged in to the right Heroku account.
+Make sure you have installed the Heroku CLI.

+Once you're logged into the right account, add the production and staging app to your remote.
+I have run the following:

+- `heroku git:remote -a <production_app>`
+- `git remote rename heroku heroku-prod`
+- `heroku git:remote -a <staging_app>`
+- `git remote rename heroku heroku-staging`

+Before you deploy, make sure you have ran migrations on the right database.

+Then to deploy to either production or staging, run:

+- `git push heroku-prod develop:master` (Production)
+- `git push heroku-staging develop:master` (Staging)